davidegat/infiniloop/README.md

 Once set up and running, your machine becomes a local AI music station, continuously producing new tracks with transitions.
 Local, private, more personal than any YouTube or Spotify playlist.

+INFINI LOOP is powered by MusicGPT (https://github.com/gabotechs/MusicGPT) and MusicGen models by Meta (https://huggingface.co/facebook/musicgen-medium).
+The model was trained (according to Meta) on licensed data using the following sources: the Meta Music Initiative Sound Collection, Shutterstock music collection and the Pond5 music collection.
+See the paper for more details about the training set and corresponding preprocessing.

+All audio generated with INFINI LOOP is locally produced and not sent to any external service.
+The resulting music is entirely owned by the user, who retains full rights to use, distribute, modify, and commercialize it without restrictions.

 Advanced GUI version (**Experimental - NOT recommended**):

 <img width="500" alt="immagine" src="https://github.com/user-attachments/assets/19390959-ba49-476e-8b26-df606c6dad36" />